Alianno-Tulloch/AI-Tic-Tac-Toe-Bot/README.md

 # Description:

 This is our group's AI Tic Tac Toe Bot.

+Note 1: add your own .env file with your own "GEMINI_API_KEY=" statement.
-Note that creating a decision tree creates a png in the project folder named visualized_decision_tree.png
+Note 2: Creating a decision tree creates a png in the project folder named visualized_decision_tree.png

 # Dependencies: